Jgocunha/imgui-platform-kit/README.md

 ## Description
-ImGui Platform Kit is a cross-platform toolkit designed to facilitate the development of user interfaces using Dear ImGui, integrated with DirectX 12 and ImPlot for Windows.
+ImGui Platform Kit is a cross-platform toolkit designed to facilitate the development of user interfaces using Dear ImGui, integrated with GLFW, OpenGL3 and ImPlot for Linux.
 This toolkit provides a comprehensive set of tools for creating customizable graphical interfaces, logging windows, and interactive plots, making it suitable for applications that require dynamic and visually appealing UI elements.

 ## Dependencies
 - **C++20**: Compatible with modern C++ standards for optimal performance and functionality.